by Texas Homesteader ~

 We also bought three “Black Minorca” chicks.
 At four weeks they are substantially larger than the white ones – we were told the Minorcas were a larger breed and they were right!
 As I had previously researched they are striking with their red/black combination.

-We’ve been asked to share which coop we bought for the benefit of others that are considering the chicken tractor idea – we decided on this * chicken coop enclosure.
-A photo of it is below.
+We’ve been asked to share which coop we bought for the benefit of others that are considering the chicken tractor idea – we decided on a portable * chicken coop enclosure.
+A photo of ours is below.